hashicorp/go-eventlogger/filters/encrypt/README.md

 # encrypt package

 The encrypt package implements a new Filter that supports filtering fields in an event payload using a custom tag named `classified`.
+This new tag supports two fields.
+The first field tag is the classification of the data (valid values are public, sensitive and secret).
+The second field is an optional filter operation to apply (valid values are redact, encrypt, hmac-sha256).

 **tagged struct example**
 ```go